Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

   export VAR1
   ```
 - Exported variables and their values are copied into a subshell's environment, where they may be accessed and changed.
 However, such changes have no effect on the variables in the parent shell.
+- A subshell is a new shell that is executed by the login shell to run the desired program.
+- A subshell does not know local variables that were assigned values by the parent shell.
+- The subshell cannot change the value of a variable in the parent shell.
 - You can remove variables by using `unset` command.
   ```bash
   VAR1=testing